samtay/birdtalk/README.md

   - see https://www.joshwcomeau.com/animation/css-transitions/ for tips on
     finishing touches and leveraging GPU for smooth transitions and apply https://tailwindcss.com/docs/will-change for any perf problems

+- fix header

+  - get the commit from the saved branch. export the header with the nice font from canva, resized to fit the word and with transparent background.
+  - then export the birdtalk icon as SVG
+    - or, export both the talk bubble and bird separately
+  - then animate the bird portion of the svg with css! (could be .gif still but smaller footprint)

+- make svg component for audio toggle

+- can replace hacky tailwind landscape with `use_window_size`

 # business